-The following table presents the carrying value of SNC-Lavalin's financial assets as at December 31, 2020 by category and classification, with the corresponding fair value, when available.
-Financial assets classified as held for sale as at December 31, 2020 are not included in the table below (see Note 39).
+The following tables present the carrying value of SNC-Lavalin's financial assets as at December 31, 2021 and 2020 by category and classification, with the corresponding fair value, when available.
+Financial assets classified as held for sale as at December 31, 2021 and 2020 are not included in the tables below (see Notes 6D and 39).